Rwkeith/KACE-Project/README.md

 ## What needs to be done

-* Forward the emulated driver calls to exports from other kernel images and return/filter data according.
+* Forward the emulated driver calls to exports from other kernel images and return/filter data accordingly.
   - In the exception handler, when a kernel import is determined to being called, forward the args and address to DriverBuddy through an ioctl. *Could you do this dynamically?
 Describe call with struct telling # of args, data types for DriverBuddy*
-* Filter data you don't want the emulate driver to see (e.g. DriverBuddy when NtSysQueryInfo is called)
+* Filter data you don't want the emulated driver to see (e.g. DriverBuddy when NtSysQueryInfo is called)
 * Handle side-channel attacks (timing, kernel vs. usermode thread struct differences)

 ## Functional Diagram